ros-controls/ros2_control/controller_manager/doc/userdoc.rst

       --inactive            Load and configure the controller, however do not activate them -u, --unload-on-kill  Wait until this application is interrupted and unload controller --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
-                            Time to wait for the controller
+                            Time to wait for the controller manager service to be available --controller-manager-call-timeout CONTROLLER_MANAGER_CALL_TIMEOUT
-      --controller-manager-call-timeout CONTROLLER_MANAGER_CALL_TIMEOUT
                             Time to wait for the service response from the controller manager --activate-as-group   Activates all the parsed controllers list together instead of one by one.
 Useful for activating all chainable controllers altogether